codyish/codyish.github.io/README.md

-# codyish.github.io

-Github person page
+# This is the readme